-1 Preface to Census Returns of 1841, pp. 34-37.
+$\frac{45}{10}$ [45] Preface to Census Returns of 1841, pp. 34-37.

-2 1701-1861 including army, &c. abroad : Census of 1861, General Report, p.
+46. [46] 1701-1861 including army, &c. abroad: Census of 1861, General Report, p.
 22. See the Diagram fronting the title-page.

-centuries, however carefully calculated from the registers of births, deaths, and marriages, and from other data, are not true to a nicety; but they afford at any rate conclusive evidence that in the first half of last century the population was nearly stationary, and occasionally diminishing.
+The estimates for the 16th, 17th, and 18th centuries, however carefully calculated from the registers of births, deaths, and marriages, and from other data, are not true to a nicety; but they afford at any rate conclusive evidence that in the first half of last century the population was nearly stationary, and occasionally diminishing.
 About the middle of the century, it began to grow again; and the rate of growth rose until, in the beginning of this century, it reached a height altogether unprecedented in the history of the country.
-In the period 1811 -21, especially we find the increase as high as 18 per cent. or treble the rate which prevailed in the previous half century.
+In the period 1811-21, especially we find the increase as high as 18 per cent. or treble the rate which prevailed in the previous half century.

 In passing I will draw attention to the fact that the ratios or rates per cent. of increase show some approach to uniformity over considerable periods of time.
 The simple numerical increase of population presents no such uniformity, and in late times is thoroughly divergent.
-In fact the arithmetic increase of the four years, 1857- 1861, was as great as that of the whole century, 1651-1751.1 It is clear, from the mere inspection of the table, that the notion of an arithmetic series is wholly inapplicable to matters of population and statistics.
+In fact the arithmetic increase of the four years, 1857-1861, was as great as that of the whole century, 1651-1751.47 It is clear, from the mere inspection of the table, that the notion of an arithmetic series is wholly inapplicable to matters of population and statistics.
 We must look to the ratio or proportional rate of increase, as measuring progress or marking the changes of condition of our population.